Walnut Creek Visitation Lawyers

 At The Law Offices of Johnson & Johnson, our Walnut Creek visitation lawyers have extensive experience.
 Attorney Carin Johnson has been practicing for 25 years and primarily focuses on this area of the law, and we can clearly explain laws on visitation and work toward establishing a plan to fit your needs and goals.
 We also recognize that visitation can be a highly contentious area of juvenile dependency, as disputes may arise about how, when, and whether parents alleged to have abused or neglected their child should have contact with the child.
 If such issues occur in your case, we will be your loyal advocate, seeking an optimal result on your behalf.

 We passionately protect parents' rights and are ready to deliver the compassionate representation you need.
-Schedule a free consultation by calling our Walnut Creek visitation attorneys at (925) 900-5330 or contacting us online today.
+Schedule a consultation by calling our Walnut Creek visitation attorneys at (925) 900-5330 or contacting us online today.

 Can a Juvenile Dependency Court Deny Visitation?

 As mentioned above, juvenile dependency judges have the discretion to decide whether visitation is granted to a parent accused of abuse or neglect.
 However, that's not to say that they can simply deny parent-child contact.
 For the judge to determine visitation is not warranted, the circumstances must suggest that such interaction would significantly endanger the child.

 What If My Child Is Placed with Their Other Parent?

 If you and your child's other parent were not living together at the time of the alleged abuse or neglect, the judge may decide that it would serve your child's best interest to place them with their other parent.
 In this case, you still have the right to visitation with our child.

 The court will determine the time and place that visitation takes place.
 If either you or your child's other parent willfully violate the order, legal consequences may follow.
 Thus, to change the visitation conditions, you must first have the court modify them.